How to Make Spaghetti Alla Puttanesca

 Ingredients notes to take in mind

-• The original recipe always use the Gaeta olives but is understandable that sometimes is not possible to find that type of olives, so use any you have available.
+• The original recipe for spaghetti alla puttanesca always uses the Gaeta olives but in some countries is not possible to find that type of olives, so use any you have available.

-• For the tomato sauce it is always better to use the juiciest and most ripe type found at the moment.
-You can also use canned tomato sauce or even better, homemade San Marzano tomato sauce!
+• For the tomato sauce, it’s best to use the juiciest and ripest tomatoes you can find.
+If fresh tomatoes aren’t available, you can also use canned tomato sauce, or even better, homemade San Marzano tomato sauce!

 • The use of oregano or parsley is a popular and accepted variant too nowadays.

-• Although the original Neapolitan recipe is prepared only with the mentioned ingredients, in other regions such as Lazio the version with anchovies has become popular and is undoubtedly the best-known recipe abroad.
-I prefer the vegan puttanesca recipe and that is the one that I’m sharing with you today.
+• Although the original Neapolitan recipe for spaghetti alla puttanesca is prepared only with the mentioned ingredients, in other regions such as Lazio (where I live) the version with anchovies has become popular and is undoubtedly the best-known recipe abroad.
+I prefer this puttanesca recipe and that is the one that I’m sharing with you today.

-You can make this vegan puttanesca sauce ahead and even freeze it.
-So next time you’ll crave some Italian dish, you can thaw the sauce and make the recipe is just 10-15 minutes!
+• You can also make ahead the sauce and freeze it.
+So next time you crave this Italian dish, you can thaw the sauce and make the recipe in just 10-15 minutes!

 More authentic Italian summer recipes